limcross/webpay_rails/README.md

 WebpayRails is an easy solution for integrate Transbank Webpay in Rails applications.

+_This gem (including certificates used in tests) was originally based on the SDK for Ruby (distributed under the **open source license**) available in www.transbankdevelopers.cl_

 ## Getting started
 You can add it to your `Gemfile`: